KevKibe/Plant-Disease-Image-Classification-using-Pytorch-MLOPs-Pipeline/README.md

 - Start the Flask API: `python main.py`
 - Access the web interface at: `http://localhost:5000`
 - Run the model on test data: `python test.py`
-- You can run tests on the images in the testfile
+- You can run tests on the images in the [Test File](https://github.com/KevKibe/Plant-Disease-Image-Classification-using-Pytorch/tree/main/test)